Spike Providables

 ],

-Then, your user will be able to add one, two, three or even more of these in their card, and the value of this providable will be multiplied by the number of items in their shopping cart.
+Then, your user will be able to add one, two, three or even more of these in their shopping cart, and the value of this providable will be multiplied by the number of items in their shopping cart.

 E.g. if they put three of these products in their cart, they will pay $49 x 3, and they will get a 60 x 3 rate-limit.